Part 5: Best Investing Method Series-How to Buy Low and Sell High

 Dollar Cost Averaging is the Way to Buy Low and Sell High

 Burton G. Malkiel, author of the iconic A Random Walk Down Wall Street states; “Dollar-cost averaging can be a useful, though controversial, technique to reduce the risk of stock and bond investment.
 Rebalancing can reduce risk and, in some circumstances, increase investment returns.”

 Dollar cost averaging means investing in the markets with a specific amount of money at regular intervals.
-If you are investing in your workplace retirement account and have $400 transferred from each paycheck into a 401(k), then you are dollar cost averaging.
+If you are investing in your workplace retirement account and transfer $400 from each paycheck into a 401(k), then you are dollar cost averaging.
 By dollar cost averaging and regular rebalancing of your portfolio (going back to the original asset allocation), you are automatically buying more shares when prices are low and fewer at higher prices.

 Here’s how dollar cost averaging works:

 Assume you invest $400 each month into a stock fund such as Vanguard Total World Stock Index Fund (VTWSX). beginning in January 2015.